-Acquisition and Expansion Strategy
+Acquisition and Branch Optimization Strategy

 Our primary objectives are to increase profitability and diversify our market area and asset base by expanding through acquisitions and to grow organically by increasing our customer base in the markets we serve.
 In the current environment, we are continuing to seek opportunities for growth through acquisitions.
 Although we are focused on opportunities in our existing and adjacent markets, we would consider acquisitions in new growth markets if they fit our business model, support our customer-centric culture, provide a sufficient return on investment and would be accretive to earnings within the first year of combined operations.
 We typically consider acquisitions of established financial institutions, primarily commercial banks or thrifts.
-We have also formed de novo banking institutions in locations determined to have high growth market potential and management with banking expertise and a philosophy similar to our own.